How to start an Airbnb business in 5 simple steps

 - Occupancy taxes: Often collected automatically by Airbnb (verify in your listing settings)

-- Income taxes: When it comes to income taxes, you must report rental income on your tax return, though the IRS provides a special rule for those who rent their property for fewer than 15 days per year, which exempts that income from being reported.
+- Income taxes: You must report rental income on your tax return, though the IRS provides a special rule exempting this income for those who rent their property for fewer than 15 days per year, provided it qualifies as a residence.
+According to the IRS, this means you must use it for personal purposes for more than 14 days or more than 10% of the total days it's rented to others.

-- Property taxes: Property taxes are required if you own the property (renters typically don't pay directly), and according to the IRS, if you paid $600 or more of mortgage interest on your rental, you should receive a Form 1098 to help with your deductions.
+- Property taxes: Required if you own the property (renters typically don't pay directly).
+According to the IRS, if you paid $600 or more of mortgage interest on your rental, you should receive a Form 1098 to help with your deductions.

 Ask your accountant for up-to-date tax advice for your state.
 If you need a new accountant, use the Xero advisor directory to find one.